Turkish Van

 Exercise is another critical component of a Turkish Van’s care.
 They aren’t the type to be content lounging around all day.
 These cats need space to jump, climb, and play to burn off energy and maintain a healthy physique.
 Whether you have a large house with cat trees and interactive toys or you can safely allow them supervised time outdoors, making sure they get enough physical activity is a must.

-Grooming a Turkish Van can be a surprisingly straightforward affair, considering their semi-long fur.
+Grooming a Turkish Van can be a surprisingly simpler affair, considering their semi-long fur.
 Because their coat doesn’t mat as easily as other breeds’, a weekly brush-through to get rid of loose hairs is often sufficient.
 However, during shedding season in the spring and fall, you might need to brush them more frequently to manage the increased hair loss.
 Their love for water can also make bath time less of a struggle than with other cats, although it’s often unnecessary as their coats are water-resistant and self-cleaning to an extent.

 As for health concerns, the Turkish Van is generally a hardy breed with no breed-specific hereditary diseases.
 However, they can still fall prey to common feline ailments such as heart disease, kidney issues, or diabetes, particularly as they age.
 Regular vet check-ups every six months can help catch any health issues early on.
 It’s also important to keep up with vaccinations, deworming, and flea prevention to protect their health.